JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 ## Data Analysis and Visualization
 ### Data Preparation
 To calculate the guanine-cytosine composition percentage, computational methods were used to analyze the genomic sequences.
-I used utliization tools such as Pandas, Biopython Statsmodels, SciPy, Matplotlib, and Pandas to extract genomic sequence and create visuals to gain a better understanding on the differences in the statistical analysis among species.
+I used utliization tools such as Pandas, Biopython Statsmodels, SciPy, and Matplotlib to extract genomic sequence and create visuals to gain a better understanding on the differences in the statistical analysis among species.
 The resulting guanine-cytosine composition percentages were used for further analysis for a ANOVA analysis.

 ### Data Comparison
 To compare the GC composition percentages between five species, employment of statistical analysis techniques such as one-way ANOVA analysis tests were conducted.
 If and when the discrepancy was ever too significant for variability, a post-hoc test should be involved to identify the pairwise differences between species.
 Below are the species represented by it's JPEG images along with their corresponding guanine-cytosine percentage content: